tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 Please download the data (rosbag) from [here](https://drive.google.com/drive/folders/1S3Cz_VomvHBRgiCSt8JCOgN53UGz5TpZ).

-The rosabg includes four different topics including `object_raw`, `pointcloud_raw`, and `tf_static`.
+The rosabg includes three different topics `object_raw`, `pointcloud_raw`, and `tf_static`.

 ## Environment preparation

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
-For a normal consumer-level car, a space of `5m x 10m` should be sufficient.
+During the calibration, please always make sure that reflectors are detected by both radar and lidar.
+The user could always check whether the reflectors appear in the `rviz`.

 ### Radar reflector

-The radar reflector is the only moving element during the calibration process and must be detected by both radar and lidar.
 It is recommended to utilize a tripod to adjust the height of the radar reflector and also modify its center to align with the radar sensor.

 ## Launching the tool

-In this tutorial, we will use the X2 vehicle of Tier IV.
+In this tutorial, we will use the X2 project as an example.
 First, run the sensor calibration manager:

 ```text